-Roy Radcliff is CEO of Marshfield Food Safety, which provides testing for food production companies in North America.
-He recommends following recommendations from the Department of Agriculture (USDA), which include some simple but often overlooked tips:
+The following are recommendations from the Department of Agriculture (USDA), which include three simple but often overlooked tips.

-For nearly all traditional Thanksgiving meal leftovers, the mantra to remember is ‘three to four days.’
-It’s as simple as it sounds: after three to four days in the fridge, it’s safest to toss most leftovers, according to the USDA.
+For nearly all traditional meal leftovers, the mantra to remember is ‘three to four days, toss away.’
+It’s as simple as it sounds because after three to four days in the fridge, you should toss most leftovers, according to the USDA.

-When it comes to leftovers, keep cold foods cold and hot foods hot.
+When it comes to leftovers, keep cold food cold and hot food hot.

-The reason?
-Room temperature is the closest to ideal growing temperature for bacteria and mold that you’re going to get in your home.
+Room temperature is the closest to ideal growing temperature for bacteria and mold.

-Salmonella, Escherichia Coli (E. coli), listeria and similar food-borne illnesses grow best about 98 degrees, but can grow at lower temperatures (hint: room temperature), too.
+Salmonella, Escherichia Coli (E. coli), listeria and similar food-borne illnesses grow best about 98 degrees, but can grow at lower temperatures like room temperature, too.

-“Plus, if you have a kitchen crowded with guests after a long day of using the oven, temps can rise quickly, which is more conducive for bacteria growth,” said Robin Henley, D.O., family medicine provider at Marshfield Clinic Health System.
+“Plus, if you have a kitchen crowded with guests after a long day of using the oven, temperatures can rise quickly, which is more conducive for bacteria growth,” said Robin Henley, D.O., family medicine provider at Marshfield Clinic Health System.

 While a timeframe works best, knowing when to pitch leftovers involves a bit of common sense – as well as your other senses, too.

-Radcliff, a food safety expert, always checks three things when it comes to his leftovers:
+Dr. Henley recommends checking three things when it comes to leftovers:

 For more information regarding proper cooking and safe food handling, visit foodsafety.gov.